1. Introduction

 In the case of children's personal data processing, the approval of the child's parents or legal guardian is required.
 The same goes for the personal data processing of people with disabilities, where their consent must be gained through communication using certain methods.

-The data subject has a right to withdraw consent to the processing of his/her personal data at any time.
-In case the data subject withdraws their consent, the data controller must cease processing their personal data within 72 hours from the day such request is received.
+The data subject has the right to withdraw consent to the processing of his/her personal data at any time.
+If the data subject withdraws consent, the data controller must cease processing the personal data within 72 hours from the day such a request is received.

 The data controller is required to determine the security level of the personal data and ensure adequate security and protection mechanisms in place by: